Meet the Board: Meet Bobbi Hanada

-In 2007 my girlfriends suggested we take a Saturday Community Ed class on golf and the rest is history.
-My late husband liked the idea I was taking up golf and he would take me out to the driving range, so we could practice.
-We did get to golf together for a couple of years until his health prevented him from playing.
+In 2007, my girlfriends suggested we take a Saturday Community Ed class on golf and the rest is history.
+My late husband liked the idea I was taking up golf and that he would take me out to the driving range so we could practice.
+We did get to golf together for a couple of years, until his health prevented him from playing.
 After his passing, golf became my salvation.
 Golf took me out of the house and surrounded me with wonderful supportive friends who kept me busy golfing!
-In 2014, golf gave me an opportunity I didn’t even think was possible in my wildest dream.
-The Fresno City College golf coach came to an event I was attending and she needed golfers for her Jr. College golf team.
-Couple of my other friends said they would do it so we signed up together to go back to school so we could be on the golf team.
-So at Medicare age I was now a college student and on a golf team!
+In 2014, golf gave me an opportunity I didn’t even think was possible in my wildest dreams.
+The Fresno City College golf coach came to an event I was attending, and she needed golfers for her Jr. College golf team.
+Couple of my other friends said they would do it, so we signed up together to go back to school so we could be on the golf team.
+So, at Medicare age, I was now a college student and on a golf team!
 We mature players were on the traveling team and we had fun playing with the young ones.
-We were given no slack because of our age, we practiced and played in 100 plus weather and we had to walk the courses.
+We were given no slack because of our age.
+We practiced and played in 100 plus weather and we had to walk the courses.
 This was an incredible experience.
 One I will not forget.

 WHY I PLAY GOLF

 I love the friendships associated with playing golf.
 I have some amazing friends that I met through golf.
 Golf is my social life.
 Golf is my travel trips.
 Golf gets me out of the house and exercise.
 Golf challenges me to improve my game.
 Golf rewards my competitive spirit.
 I love the challenge of golf and I love my golfing buddies!